sharmaaakash170/java-eks-app/README.md

 terraform apply
 ✅ Ensure the GitHub token is added to AWS SSM and referenced in Terraform. ✅ A Docker image will be built and pushed automatically.

+---

 ## 🧠 Learnings

-- Deploying Java app on Kubernetes using Helm.
+- Deploying Flask on Kubernetes using Helm.
 - Managing infrastructure with Terraform.
 - Setting up CI/CD pipeline with AWS services.
 - Troubleshooting real-world DevOps issues.